tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   sector_count.plot(kind="pie")
   ```

 * A pie chart is best suited for representing the distribution of an entire category, which, in this case, is the distribution of company sectors in the S&P 500.
-The plot shows that Consumer Discretionary companies hold the greatest weight or proportion among the S&P 500 companies.
+The plot shows that Consumer Discretionary companies hold the most significant weight or proportion among the S&P 500 companies.

   ![pie_chart](Images/pie.png)